Ang3/php-dev-binaries/README.md

 PHP development binaries
 ========================

 This package provides useful binaries so as to check the code of your project.
-It uses [phpstan/phpstan](https://github.com/phpstan/phpstan) for code analysis and
+It uses [phpstan/phpstan](https://github.com/phpstan/phpstan) for code analysis and [friendsofphp/php-cs-fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) to fix code.

 Installation
 ============